Dozer90/ExpressionParser/README.md

 # ExpressionParser
-A custom build expression parser that can convert a string of conditions with and/or logic and braces that can then be evaluated with an integer value.
+An expression parser that can convert a string of conditions with "and/or" logic and braces.
+It can then be used to evaluate any integer value.

 I was working on an system that is completely data driven with conditions being setup based on JSON files, and of those conditions a common requirement was comparing a value to certain conditions.
 This small class was constructed to parse conditional expressions with basic and/or logic (including braces) and then evaluate a value returning true or false if the condition is met.